PA-replication/PA-replication.github.io/dockerfile.markdown

 permalink: /dockerfiles/
 ---

 Creating a `dockerfile` is an excellent method for ensuring that your replication archive is easily reproducable across different computers.
-When you build and run and dockerfile, you can create effcetively run your code using a virtual machine which anyone else can also access.
+When you build and run and dockerfile, you can create effectively run your code using a virtual machine which anyone else can also access.

 Building and running a dockerfile involves two keys steps.